Cardonbb/wordHunt/README.md

 5. **Board Solve**: Our python script sends the tiles on the board to our C++ solver(via `subprocess`) to find words
 6. **Auto-Swipe**: Simulates mouse dragging through tile paths to submit answers.

+alsoo I havent made it track start button yet so either calibrate/line up or just click play urself and should work

 ## Demo

 <p align="center">